-The first row of Table 9 shows the overall family response, irrespective of the worker's labor market position; this repeats results from the earlier Tables 3 to 6 for convenience.48 The following two rows distinguish family responses while being employed in the original 1999 textile job from family responses after the worker has left the 1999 textile job.
+The first row of Table 9 shows the overall family response, irrespective of the worker's labor market position; this repeats results from the earlier Tables 3 to 6 for convenience.
+The following two rows distinguish family responses while being employed in the original 1999 textile job from family responses after the worker has left the 1999 textile job.
 Finally, the lower rows distinguish two specific labor market positions after departing from the original textile job, namely (1) Outside of the labor force and (2) Unemployed.
-Our interest lies in which of these labor market positions, if any, is closely related to the worker's take-up of family activities.49
+Our interest lies in which of these labor market positions, if any, is closely related to the worker's take-up of family activities.

-We begin with the family outcomes while the workers still work at their initial firm.
+We begin with the family outcomes while the worker still works at the initial firm.
 The results show that trade exposure rarely generates a pro-family response at the original employer, neither for men nor for women (row 2).
-The coefficients tend to be small and insignificant.50 In sharp contrast, rising import competition often triggers pro-family choices once a worker is not employed anymore at their initial firm, especially for women.
+The coefficients tend to be small and insignificant.
+In sharp contrast, rising import competition often triggers pro-family choices once a worker is not employed anymore at their initial firm, especially for women.
 The results show that exposed women are induced to take pro-family action in terms of all four outcomes (row 3).
-Taken together, this establishes that change of labor market position is correlated with exposure inducing family responses.
+Taken together, this establishes that change of labor market position is correlated with exposure-induced family responses.

 However, this does not necessarily constitute evidence in support of Becker's (1973) hypothesis that labor market and family activities are jointly determined.
-Perhaps trade exposure matters because by moving to a new job workers make a new set of acquaintances, and the uptick of family activities is the consequence of that?
+Perhaps trade exposure matters because by moving to a new job workers make a new set of acquaintances, and the increase in family activities is the consequence of that?
 The final rows of Table 9 show that there seems

-$^{^{48}}$ The birth and parental leave results are columns (9) and (10) of Tables 3 and 4, respectively, while marriage and divorce results are columns (5) and (6) of Tables 5 and 6, respectively.
+$^{49}$ The birth and parental leave results are columns (4) and (5) of Tables 3 and 4, respectively, while marriage results are from columns (2) and (3) of Table 5 and divorce results are from Table 6, columns (4) and (5).

-49Recall that the labor market position of an individual is recorded every year in late November, while the definitions of the family outcomes cover the whole calendar year.
+&lt;sup>50Recall that the labor market position of an individual is recorded every year in late November, while the definitions of the family outcomes cover the whole calendar year.
 It is thus in principle possible, for example, that in a given year an unemployed worker has taken parental leave from his job.

-50The exception to this is the female divorce response, however, the corresponding divorce point estimate for men is similar in magnitude so it does not help to explain the gender differential.
+&lt;sup>51The exception to this is the female divorce response, however, the corresponding divorce point estimate for men is similar in magnitude so it does not help to explain the gender differential.